 There can also be problems in the way the help is offered.
 Often it is what the giver, rather than the recipient, wants or needs.
 What if the disabled veteran in the supermarket parking lot wanted to be left alone, yet someone else decided to put their hands on his wheelchair to push it around the grocery store without his consent so they could buy him things he may have needed but didn’t ask for?
 What if it actually took away his sense of control and hurt his sense of pride, but he was still expected to smile and say “Thank you”?
 What if being the center of attention like that made him uncomfortable?

 In the past year alone I have seen countless other examples of media stories that somehow missed the mark.
 (Update: I confess that in the past I may have missed the mark with my own writing.
 I am trying to constantly grow, and want to learn how to be more respectful.
 It’s a process, but we have to be open to changing our way of thinking.)

-What if the dirty homeless person didn’t want his picture taken and plastered all over the media, thus presenting him as him an object of pity.
+What if the “dirty” homeless person didn’t want his picture taken and plastered all over the media, and didn’t want to be presented as an object of pity?
 What if it took away his privacy and dignity, simply because someone else decided to buy him a hot meal and someone else decided to publicize it?